antonc42/cs406-project/DOC.md

 sudo vim -c 'set paste' /var/named/chroot/etc/named.conf
  ```

 2. Copy and paste the following into the file.
 Return to normal mode by pressing Esc.
-Save and close the file by typing `:x`.
+Save and close the file by typing `:x` and then hitting Enter.
  ```
 options {
        directory "/var/named";